jessesquires/jessesquires.com/_posts/2024-05-29-swiftpm-package-resolved-xcode.md

 /* End XCRemoteSwiftPackageReference section */
 ```

-Anyway...
-I will not attempt to understand `project.pbxproj` or why it even continues to exists at all.

-Despite the above, I _still_ think everyone should be checking-in `Package.resolved` to source control.
 For small teams or individuals that already include their entire `.xcodeproj` or `.xcworkspace` bundles in git, there is nothing else you need to do.
 However, most teams explicitly ignore `.xcodeproj` and `.xcworkspace` --- ironically, because of `project.pbxproj`, which is a nightmare to resolve when you have conflicts in git.
 These teams typically use [Xcodegen](https://github.com/yonaskolb/XcodeGen) or a similar tool to generate their project files, thus entirely avoiding merge conflicts on `project.pbxproj`.
 In this scenario, including the `Package.resolved` file but ignoring everything else requires a bit of work.
 Here are the git ignore rules needed:

 ```bash
 # .gitignore file